BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 the build process, of which some key ones are as follows:

 - `intersphinx <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>`_
-  (external links to other documentations built with Sphinx: scikit-learn, numpy...)
+  (external links to other documentations built with Sphinx: matplotlib, numpy, ...)

 - `viewcode <https://www.sphinx-doc.org/en/master/usage/extensions/viewcode.html>`_
   to include source code in the documentation, and links to the source code from the objects documentation